 The undergraduate years of preparing for medical, dental, nursing, or pharmacy school involve rigorous academic studies in the areas of biology, chemistry, and physics.
 Those years also should include volunteer and healthcare-related activities such as shadowing, working / volunteering in a hospital or doctor’s office, mission-trips, working with children, etc. Admissions committees at medical schools not only want to see strong GPA and MCAT scores, they also value an applicant’s heart for the needs of others, and that they have some idea what is involved in being a physician.

 Specific courses to help prepare students for applying to medical or dental schools are: general chemistry (1 yr), organic chemistry (1 yr), general biology (1 yr), physics (1 yr), biochemistry, physiology, psychology, sociology, and statistics.
 Additional recommended courses are genetics, physiology, immunology, and anatomy.
 View the Course Planning Guide for Pre-Med.

 No single college degree program exists that includes all of the requirements for admission to every health profession school.
 Generally, you can choose whatever major you wish, then add in other required courses you will need.

-Your choice of major for medical school admission is, well, your choice.
-In any case, if you are uncertain about your choice of major as you consider preparation for one of the health professions programs, our Health Professions Advisor, Dr. Bruce Branan, will be pleased to assist you.
+As you prepare for a career in the health professions your choice of major is your choice, and should be an area you will enjoy and by which you can glorify God.
+If you are uncertain about your choice of major as you consider preparation for one of the health professions programs, our Health Professions Advisor, Dr. Bruce Branan, will be pleased to assist you.